Social Change in Central America: Exploring Peace, Justice, and Community Engagement

 - In Costa Rica: explore the current role of churches and liberation theology, particularly through accompaniment and work with immigrants; be exposed to feminist theologies of liberation; learn about ecotheology first hand and how it relates to Latin American liberation theologies, live with host families in San José, and engage in regional travel to both urban and rural areas.

 - In Nicaragua: a visit to the protected area of Miraflor in the coffee and tobacco region of Esteli to learn about rural development initiatives and conservation; a day trip to Granada, one of the oldest colonial cities in the Americas, as well as the city of Masaya, a capital of Nicaraguan folklore.

 In Guatemala, students spend three weeks with an urban family in the western highland city of Quetzaltenango and one week in a homestay with an Indigenous Mayan family.
 In Costa Rica students will live with local families in San José, and in Nicaragua students initially live in our study center and then spend four weeks with a local family in Managua.
 There will also be a three-night rural homestay.

-Open to sophomores, juniors, and seniors at any college or university.
 One previous course in Spanish (or its equivalent) is required.